 The Madrona School Society Board of Directors has the authority and responsibility to supervise the management of the affairs of the Society to ensure its continued well-being.
 The Board oversees the strategy, the budget and financial controls, and sets the overarching policies for the operation and control of the school.

-Jay Schlosar is a communications and community relations specialist who works as a senior director with Teck Resources Ltd, Canada’s largest diversified mining company.
+Jay has a background in public administration and community relations.
+He currently works as a senior director with Teck Resources Ltd, Canada’s largest diversified mining company.

 Previously, Jay spent 15 years as a senior public servant with the Province of BC, which included roles responsible for public sector board development, management and oversight.
 His last position with the provincial government was in the role of Assistant Deputy Minister for Local Government and Inspector of Municipalities.

 Jay and his wife are the proud parents of a Madrona student currently attending at the Madrona West Campus.

 Toireasa is currently serving as Secretary for the Board of Directors and Past Chair of the Madrona Parent Association.

 Toireasa was called to the Bar of British Columbia in 2003 and is a non-practising lawyer.
 She is committed to ongoing professional development related to independent school governance and the education of gifted children, and has completed the Non Profit Governance Essentials program offered by the Institute of Corporate Directors.
 As well, Toireasa maintains memberships in Imagine Canada, the Institute of Corporate Directors (ICD), the Gifted Childrens' Association of British Columbia (GCABC), Supporting the Emotional Needs of the Gifted (SENG) and the Association of Fundraising Professionals (AFP).

 Toireasa and her husband Paul are the proud parents of two "Madronians" who delight in the unique and personalized approach taken by the devoted faculty and staff at Madrona School.